- Informal Name Change

 There is no cost or time investment to an informal name change, but generally you cannot get key documents (driver’s license, social security, etc) changed with an informal name change.

-Penn State allows students with a “significant reason” to use a preferred name in place of or in addition to a legal name.
+Penn State allows students to use a preferred name in place of or in addition to a legal name as long as the purpose is not to avoid legal obligations or for misrepresentation.
 The policy and procedure for requesting to use a preferred name is found in Penn State Policy AD84.